astewart18/getdata-015/README.md

 4. Run the function run_analysis().
 It will return a tidy dataset, an explanation of the attributes can be found in CodeBook.md in this same repository.

 For example:
-tidy<-run_analysis()
+` tidy<-run_analysis() `

-Note that the data.table package will need to have been installed for the script to run, if not, please run the command "install.packages("data.table")"
+Note that the data.table package will need to have been installed for the script to run, if not, please run the command "install.packages("data.table")".

 The command View(tidy) in RStudio will show that indeed the dataset is tidy in wide form, having only one variable per column, and one row for each combination of subject and activity.